 General Reading: Start by clicking on the Missing Persons of America LOGO.
 This will take you to the latest POSTS.

 If you come to a story from a link from outside this website, like Facebook for example, you will only see the main story.
 You can click on the Missing Persons of America logo at the upper top left of the page and it will take you to the latest posts.
 OR you can click on any story on the right hand side to read.
-Remember just click on the logo to go back to the latest story and you can read them in order by clicking on the story then clicking the back arrow of your browser OR clicking on the story and then clicking on the MPofA Logo.
-Also there is a link at the bottom of the page above “comments” that shows previous and next stories.
+Then click the back arrow of your browser to go back OR click on the story and then click on the MPofA Logo.
+Also, there is a link at the bottom of the page above “comments” that shows previous and next stories.
+You can also go to tab at the top of the page that says “Archives.”
+This will take you to a yearly/monthly list of stories.

 Popular Posts: As you click on a story to read it you will see Most Popular on the right side of the page.
 You can click any of those stories to read.
 The most recent will be the very first one and the one I wrote just before that will be the next one.
 You can click on the Missing Persons of America LOGO at any time to go back to the home page and see the latest posts.